 Papaya is also on the front lines in the debate over genetically engineered food.
 In 1998, it became the first transgenic fruit sold in the United States, and to this day papaya is a source of contention in Hawaii — over 75 percent of the state's crop is GE — and pollen drift has even cross contaminated presumably organic papayas.
 While the future of GE papaya is uncertain, especially in Hawaii, the genie is out of the bottle.

 - Papaya is also known as papaw in Australia and other parts of the world.
-However, in the United States, the papaw is a mango-shaped fruit indigenous to the southeast.
+However, in the United States, the pawpaw is a indigenous, mango-shaped fruit.
 Confusing.

 - The papaya is botanically a berry.
 It may look like it grows from a tree, but the papaya is actually the fruit of an herb.
 And a tall one at that — the papaya tree can grow over 10 feet tall.